Benjamin Disraeli: 1830–1837

-Disraeli's politics at the time were influenced both by his rebellious streak and by his desire to make his mark.
-At that time, the politics of the nation were dominated by members of the aristocracy, together with a few powerful commoners.
-The Whigs derived from the coalition of Lords who had forced through the Bill of Rights in 1689 and in some cases were their actual descendants, not merely spiritual.
-The Tories tended to support King and Church, and sought to thwart political change.
+Disraeli's politics at the time were influenced both by his rebellious streak and his desire to make his mark.
+At that time, British politics were dominated by the aristocracy, with a few powerful commoners.
+The Whigs derived from the coalition of Lords who had forced through the Bill of Rights 1689 and in some cases were their descendants.
+The Tories tended to support King and Church and sought to thwart political change.
 A small number of Radicals, generally from northern constituencies, were the strongest advocates of continuing reform.
-In the early-1830s the Tories and the interests they represented appeared to be a lost cause.
+In the early 1830s the Tories and the interests they represented appeared to be a lost cause.
 The other great party, the Whigs, were anathema to Disraeli: "Toryism is worn out & I cannot condescend to be a Whig."
 There was a by-election and a general election in 1832; Disraeli unsuccessfully stood as a Radical at High Wycombe in each.

-Disraeli's political views embraced certain Radical policies, particularly democratic reform of the electoral system, and also some Tory ones, including protectionism.
+Disraeli's political views embraced certain Radical policies, particularly electoral reform, and also some Tory ones, including protectionism.
 He began to move in Tory circles.
 In 1834 he was introduced to the former Lord Chancellor, Lord Lyndhurst, by Henrietta Sykes, wife of Sir Francis Sykes.
-She was having an affair with Lyndhurst, and began another with Disraeli.
+She was having an affair with Lyndhurst and began another with Disraeli.
 Disraeli and Lyndhurst took an immediate liking to each other.
 Lyndhurst was an indiscreet gossip with a fondness for intrigue; this appealed greatly to Disraeli, who became his secretary and go-between.
-In 1835 Disraeli stood for the last time as a Radical, unsuccessfully contesting High Wycombe once again.
+In 1835 Disraeli stood for the last time as a Radical, again unsuccessfully contesting High Wycombe.

 In April 1835, Disraeli fought a by-election at Taunton as a Tory candidate.
 The Irish MP Daniel O'Connell, misled by inaccurate press reports, thought Disraeli had slandered him while electioneering at Taunton; he launched an outspoken attack, referring to Disraeli as: